Did you know you can increase your productivity using neuro-associations?

-What if the key to increase productivity was about influencing who you’re BEING while you go about all the ‘doing’ in your life?
+What if the key to increasing productivity was about influencing who you’re BEING while you go about all the ‘doing’ in your life?

 Our brain is constantly making new neuro-associations, whether we are aware of it or not.

 Neuro-associations are the links that are created between what you experience AND the emotions and thoughts connected with it.

 On the other hand, if your experiences elicit ‘negative’ emotions such as sadness, guilt, or anger, your brain will ‘fire and wire’ a negative neuro-association alongside it.

-I call this example The Tale of Two Cookies.
+The Tale of Two Cookies

 If I eat a cookie and allow myself to experience the positive emotions of joy, pleasure, and indulgence of the experience, this puts me in the RELAXED branch of my nervous system (the parasympathetic branch).

-On top of THAT, now that cookie has become one more ‘rep’ of me PRACTICING relaxation and ease around food.
+On top of that, the cookie has become one more ‘rep’ of me PRACTICING relaxation and ease around food.

 But on the flip-side:

-If I eat a cookie and I’m feeling guilty because I think “it’s bad” or because I feel like “I’m doing something wrong” (eliciting any other ‘negative’ emotions), this puts me in the STRESSED branch of my nervous system (the sympathetic branch).
+If I eat a cookie and I feel guilty because I think “it’s bad” or because I feel like “I’m doing something wrong” (eliciting any other ‘negative’ emotions), this puts me in the STRESSED branch of my nervous system (the sympathetic branch).

-On top of THAT, now that cookie has become one more ‘rep’ of me PRACTICING stress and unease around food.
+On top of that, the cookie has become one more ‘rep’ of me PRACTICING stress and unease around food.